AirshipCMS/Airship-GGJ-PIXI-Starter-Kit/README.md

 ```
 airship logout
 ```
-Note: `airship logout` disconnects you from the airship server for the project globally on your computer.
+- Note: `airship logout` disconnects you from the airship server for the project globally on your computer.
 If you have landed the project in more than one location, logging out will close the connection to airship for the project in all those locations.

 ----

 ## Source Code Management
-If you are using a source code management tool, you will probabaly only need to `airship land` the first time you set up the project.
+- If you are using a source code management tool, you will probabaly only need to `airship land` the first time you set up the project.
 If your code is safely committed, you may occasionally want to run `airship land` to investigate diffs between local and production files.
 Be sure to `.gitignore` your `bower_components and node_modules`.
 It is also safe to .gitignore the `.airship` directory of your project.

-UPDATE: You may need to update the foundation partials with partials from the bower components if Foudnation updates.

-Also explain components.
-Rip out foundation settings and make user put it in manually (most up to date)